 Whistler is a dog-friendly resort.
-Dogs love Whistler’s wide open spaces, dog-designated beaches, miles of hiking and biking trails, rivers, lakes and fresh mountain air.
+Dogs love Whistler’s wide-open spaces, dog-designated beaches, miles of hiking and biking trails, rivers, lakes and fresh mountain air.
 Many of the outdoor patios allow dogs on a leash and often have drinking bowls.
 We’ve even got a doggie daycare to walk your pooch while you are on the hill.

 Pet-Friendly Whistler Condos

-Forest Trails #28 – Located in the upper village, this spacious three bed three bath townhome boasts a wood-burning fireplace, easy access to the ski hills and is serviced by the free village shuttle.
+Forest Trails #28 – Located in the upper village, this spacious three bed and three bath townhome boasts a wood-burning fireplace, easy access to the ski hills and is serviced by the free village shuttle.

 Whistler Dog-Friendly Hotels

 Whistler Platinum can create the perfect Whistler vacation for you and your pet.
 If you have decided to pamper yourself and stay at one of Whistler’s finer hotels you can rest assured your pet will be spoiled as well.
 The following Whistler hotels qualify as pet-friendly.